Baby's Sleep Schedule at 4 Months

 The 4-month sleep regression

 The reason for this change is simple: babies are born without a circadian rhythm, which is the internal clock that governs our sleep and wake times.
-In some ways, this is great for new parents: for the most part, when the baby needs sleep, she’ll get it (despite loud noises or bright light).
+In some ways, this is great for new parents: for the most part, when your newborn needs sleep, she’ll get it (despite loud noises or bright light).
 In other ways, it’s quite challenging because the baby’s inability to differentiate between night and day means she may think that 3am = party time.

 By four months (or more if your baby was born prematurely), the baby’s circadian rhythm has developed more fully.
 He now needs a schedule that corresponds with his biological sleep times and respects his need for sleep at regular intervals.
 And just like you probably couldn’t nap in a loud restaurant or in a bright room, your baby will also have trouble doing so.
 He’ll do better in a quiet, dark sleep environment.
 (If you don’t already have one, now is the time to invest in a white noise machine.
-I love the Dohm sound machines, either in the full-size or travel versions).
+We love the Dohm sound machines, either in the full-size or travel versions).

 Setting an age-appropriate sleep schedule